 Choose one of the best unlocked iPhones, and you can pick up your favorite Apple device without making any commitment to a wireless carrier.
-Instead, you can just pick up the iPhone that's caught your eye, whether it's an ultra powerful flagships or one of Apple's low-cost options.
+Instead, you can just snap up the iPhone that's caught your eye, whether it's one of Apple's ultra powerful flagships or an older model that's dropped in price.

 This way you get a lot more freedom with monthly payments and which wireless service you sign up for.
 Combined, all these factors mean the best unlocked iPhones have a heck of a lot to offer.
 And, if you're in the market for a new phone it's also worth checking out the best cell phone plans to get the best all-round experience.